The Moving Finger: Television

 The Moving Finger was first adapted for television by the BBC in two episodes with Joan Hickson in the series Miss Marple.
 It first aired on 21 and 22 February 1985.
-The adaptation is generally faithful to the novel, apart from combining the characters of Agnes and Beatrice and bringing Miss Marple into the story far sooner than the novel does.
+The adaptation is generally faithful to the novel, apart from making changes to names: the village of Lymstock became Lymston, the house of Little Furze became The Furze, Mona and Richard Symmington were renamed Angela and Edward Symmington and their sons Colin and Brian were renamed Robert and Jamie, the Reverend Caleb Dane Calthrop became Guy Calthrop, Aimee Griffith became Eryl Griffith and had a much meeker personality, the characters of Agnes and Beatrice were combined and Miss Marple was brought into the story sooner than the novel does.
+Filming date is early Summer 1984.

 A second television adaptation was made with Geraldine McEwan as Miss Marple in the TV series, Agatha Christie's Marple and was filmed in Chilham, Kent.
 It first aired on 12 February 2006.
 This adaptation changes the personality of Jerry.
 The story is set a little later than in the novel, as mentioned in a review of the episode: "Miss Marple, observing the tragic effects of these missives on relationships and reputations, is practically in the background in this story, watching closely as a nihilistic young man (James D'Arcy) comes out of his cynical, alcohol-laced haze to investigate the source of so much misery." and is "set shortly after World War II."

 A third adaptation came as part of the French television series Les Petits Meurtres d'Agatha Christie.
 The episode aired in 2009.

 A fourth adaptation was developed in Korea as part of the 2018 television series Ms. Ma, Nemesis.